microsoft/vscode/src/vs/workbench/parts/welcome/walkThrough/electron-browser/editor/vs_code_editor_walkthrough.md

 #p3 {background-color: #0000ff;}   /* blue */
 ```

 > **CSS Tip:** you may have noticed in the example above for CSS we also provide color swatches inline, additionally if you hover over an element such as `#p1` we will show how this is represented in HTML.
+These swatches also act as color pickers that allow you to easily change a color value.
 A simple example of some language specific editor features.

 ### IntelliSense